isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/excise-factory-scheme.md

 -   Have a valid  [Customs Account](/businesses/new-traders-and-registration-services/registration-services/activate-customs-account)
 -   Have good compliance records with Singapore Customs
 -   Be responsible for the security, accountability and control of the dutiable goods
--   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and attain the minimum band to qualify for the different activities under the scheme (Refer to “Licence Fee” section).
+-   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and meet all the mandatory criteria while attaining the minimum band to qualify for the different activities under the scheme (Refer to “Licence Fee” section).

 ## Licence Fee